cokhane/learn_cpp/README.md

 - comming up with the initial idea for what you would like to program can be easiest step, or the hardest but conceptually, it is simplest

+### Compiling your source

+- in order to compile source code files, we use C++ compiler,
+- it does two things,
+    - check the code to make sure you follow the rules.
+    - compiles to machine language